yugabyte/yugabyte-db/docs/content/latest/admin/yb-tserver.md

 {{< note title="Note" >}}

 YugabyteDB supports two transaction isolation levels: `REPEATABLE READ` (aka snapshot) and `SERIALIZABLE`.
-The PostgreSQL transaction isolation level of `READ COMMITTED` is implemented in YugabyteDB as `REPEATABLE READ`.
+The transaction isolation levels of `READ UNCOMMITTED` and `READ COMMITTED` are implemented in YugabyteDB as `REPEATABLE READ`.

 {{< /note >}}